aidan-ferguson/sparse-fhe-matmul/README.md

 # Sparse Fully Homomorphic Encryption (FHE) Matrix Multiplication

+## Introduction

+This repository is an accessible open-source implementation of an upcoming paper submission, it will be updated accordingly when the submission is complete.

+Our implementation wraps the [Microsoft SEAL](https://github.com/microsoft/SEAL) FHE library and exposes a user friendly C++ API for performing multi-threaded matrix multiplication on matrices with arbitrary levels of unstructured sparsity.

+A [mini-tutorial](./examples/simple/main.cpp) is available in our `examples/` folder, it provides a walk-through of the available API functionality.

+Python bindings may be added in the future.

 ## Installation Instructions

-This will walk you through installing the library in your system.

 ### Installing Microsoft Seal

 This library depends on the Microsoft SEAL project.
 Installation instructions can be found within the README of their [repository](https://github.com/microsoft/SEAL?tab=readme-ov-file#building-microsoft-seal-manually).

 Microsoft SEAL 4.1.1 is required for this project.
-Other versions may work but compatibility is not guaranteed.
+Other versions may work but compatibility is not guaranteed and you will have to change the version requirements in `CMakeLists.txt`.

 ### Building the Library